igsekor/igsekor/README.md

 ### Hi there 👋

+I’m currently:
-- 🔭 I’m currently working on a several project the most of them are connected with education
+- working on a several project the most of them are connected with education
-- 🌱 I’m currently learning Rust & Scala
+- learning Rust & Scala
-- 👯 I’m looking to collaborate on educational projects
+- looking to collaborate on educational projects (I have a few new ideas about...)

-- 💬 Ask me about everything by suitable links below
+Ask me about everything by suitable links below:

 [![Telegram contact](./telegram.png)](https://t.me/igsekor)
 [![Twitter contact](./twitter.png)](https://twitter.com/igsekor)